BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Updated format conversion tools to handle the case where file extensions are not present.
-  * Fixed a bug in the L8 angle bands library to correctly handle the OLI-only bands.
+  * Updated the XML short-name to contain a 4-digit instrument identified vs. the current 3-digit identifier.